MitchDizzle/ChatLogger.JS/README.md

 This application will create a taskbar tray icon which can be used to exit the application, open the configured log folder, and open the settings window.

 # Downloading/Installing

 This script uses electron-forge to generate an installer and a release for windows.
 You do not need to run the installer as the entire application is within a zip archive.
 The installer will also create a shortcut on your desktop for easier use.

+# Running without electron app (no taskbar or config windows)

+It's possible to run just the chatlogger script without making the taskbar button and windows.
+The `chatlogger.bat` script will execute the chatlogger.js script and keep the command prompt open for aslong as it's alive.
+You can make a shortcut to this script instead of having the electron app open.

 # Config/Data Files
 The main app uses [node-steam-user](https://github.com/DoctorMcKay/node-steam-user) in order to run an instance of a login to listen to sending and recieving messages and save them to configuarable files.
 When the app is first executed it will create a config file for editing, if you're using the gui you shouldn't have to worry about this file.